Think BIOS Config Tool V2#

 - Open an elevated PowerShell terminal (Run as Administrator).

-- Run the GUI with STA:
+- Launch the GUI

 Notes: